Recl[AI]m Futures AI Manifestation and Syllabus Statement

 The Manifestation

-The Digital Apothecary Lab, a collective of teachers, students, and alchemists,
+We, The Digital Apothecary Lab, as a collective of educators and alchemists reject AI as presented to us.

-• We resist the notion that the speed AI promises is inherently helpful
+• We challenge the notion that what AI promises is inherently helpful.

-• We reject the false urgency and real ableism of the inevitability of AI
+• We denounce the White supremacist logics of urgency and ableism that underpin the inevitability of AI.

-• We do not valorize a digital future nor romanticize an analog past but remain curious about what worlds are possible when we hold both together
+• We do not valorize a digital future nor romanticize an analog past but remain steadfast for the possibility to create a world that holds both together.

-• We work collaboratively with our communities to ensure that alternative tools, knowledges, and engagements are included
+• We collaborate with our communities to ensure that alternative tools, knowledges, and engagements are centered.

 We will attempt to tread a little lighter on the planet, at least in the context of this classroom.
 Assignments and grades will be submitted both by hand and electronically depending on the requirements.
 Students are encouraged to use the same notebook and journal for in class assignments.
 I take seriously the hidden environmental and human costs of AI so we will continue to minimize its use in this class and the resulting harm it causes.
 My lab, the Digital Apothecary, has written a statement about AI in which we question its growing role in our world.
 There is no question that in this class, AI should not be used for course work as we are embarking on the very human process of creating our own stories.
 “Any use of content generated by artificial intelligence, constitutes a violation of Northwestern’s academic integrity policy.”